roboconf/roboconf.github.io/en/user-guide/reusability-in-models.md

 Reusable parts can be shared inside our community.
 But it is also possible to define its own reusable parts (e.g. in a company that would like to enforce some practices and configurations).
 There is quite a lot of possibilities offered by this system.

+## Sharing

+Roboconf recipes can be defined and maintained anywhere.
+Official recipes are hosted on [Github](http://github.com/roboconf-recipes), every recipe having its own Git repository.

+It is up to you to determine whether you want to use them, create new ones, or even, create your own recipe repository.
+This is indeed an option some organizations may retain.

 ## About Maven